shelvinx/terraform-az-infra/readme.md

 # Terraform Azure Test Environment

-Written using Azure Verified Modules
+Written using Azure Verified Modules / Well-Architected Framework

-State stored remotely using `TF Cloud` which is compatible with Github Actions.
+State stored remotely using TF Cloud which is compatible with Github Actions.

 Multiple instances can be created by modifying the `vm_count` variable

 Availability Zone set to `Null` due to Azure allocation issues; possibly related with using Spot pricing.

 VM Extension runs `vm-config.ps1` to enable WinRM for Ansible Configuration Management.

+Utilizes the `naming` module for Cloud Adoption Framework naming conventions.